MD1618/Murmurations/README.md

 # Murmurations

-A Craft CMS plugin to upgrade the boring login screen with an interactive murmuration of birds.
+A Craft CMS plugin to upgrade the boring login screen with an interactive murmuration of birds 🐦

 <img src="./docs/resources/murmurations.png">